-Students residing in any of the three College residence halls must participate in one of the following three meal plans: Constant Pass Plus, 19 meal plan, or 15 meal plan.
+Students residing in any of the three College residence halls must participate in one of the following three meal plans: Carte Blanche, 19 meal contract, or 14 meal contract.

 No meal preparation is permitted in the residence halls.
 Arrangements for medical diets can be made with the Director of Food Services.